Cesium and Webpack

 ES6 style import

 To require all of the Cesium library under one object:

 Requiring asset files

-Now that we have our environment set up and we know how to include Cesium files, let’s duplicate the Hello World app from the original Getting Started Tutorial.
+Now that we have our environment set up and we know how to include Cesium files, let’s create a simple the Hello World.

 Let’s take another look at our

 index.js file.
 Delete its contents.
 First, we’ll include